-Camp Second Chance is a clean and sober homeless encampment providing emergency shelter for up to 50 people in tents and “tiny homes.”
+Camp Second Chance is a clean and sober homeless encampment providing emergency shelter for up to 50 people tiny homes.
 The camp is managed by its residents in partnership with the Low Income Housing Institute (LIHI).
-Camp Second Chance is one of eight encampments authorized and funded by the City of Seattle’s Human Services Department as part of the City’s emergency response to homelessness.
+Camp Second Chance is one of ten encampments authorized and funded by the City of Seattle’s Human Services Department as part of the City’s emergency response to homelessness.

-There is often a clear distinction between campers who are mature and organized and who have a plan for their life, as opposed to campers who are in the midst of crisis and whose lives are unstable.
-At Camp Second Chance, the mature and stable campers have made a commitment to help those who arrive at the camp without resources and without the ability to help themselves.
+There is often a clear distinction between residents who are mature and organized and who have a plan for their life, as opposed to residents who are in the midst of crisis and whose lives are unstable.
+At Camp Second Chance, the mature and stable residents have made a commitment to help those who arrive at the camp without resources and without the ability to help themselves.

 The City pays only part of the cost of operating Camp Second Chance.
 The contract provided by the Human Services Department pays for: utilities (electricity, water, portable toilets, and garbage service), case management (one full-time caseworker), and some basic supplies (like toilet paper, paper plates, and plastic silverware).
-The City will pay for tents, but not for tiny houses, which are built with donated materials and labor.
+The tiny homes which Camp Second Chance uses are built with donated materials and volunteer labor.

-Most campers have income, either from working a job or from disability or other payments from the government.
+Most residents have an income, either from working a job or from disability or other payments from the government.
 This is enough to buy some groceries, personal supplies, and clothing, at least at the beginning of the month.
 It’s enough to pay for the bus and for an inexpensive cell-phone.
 It’s not enough to pay rent on an apartment.
-If campers are diligent, they can set aside a little bit of money in savings, in preparation for moving out of Camp Second Chance into permanent low-income homes.
+If residents are diligent, they can set aside a little bit of money in savings, in preparation for moving out of Camp Second Chance into permanent low-income homes.